 5.1.5.1a MLD MAC sublayer functions

+TGbe etidtor: Please change subclause 5.5.5.1a as follows:

 ……

 When MLO is being used, the “Block Ack Scoreboarding” block in the MLD upper MAC sublayer manages the scoreboard context control and may manage the reception status in the setup links where the Block Ack session is established between the two MLDs.
 The “Block Ack Scoreboarding” block in the MLD lower MAC sublayer manages at least the Block Ack status of the MPDUs (of this Block Ack session) that are received on this link.
 The MLD lower MAC sublayer may convey Block Ack status of the MPDUs received on another link if it obtained such info from the other link.
-The “Block Ack Scoreboarding” block in the affiliated AP upper MAC sublayer manages the Block Ack status of the successfully received MPDUs over corresponding non-MLO links.
-In an implementation, this function may be distributed into the MLD lower MAC sublayer.
+The “Block Ack Scoreboarding” block in the affiliated AP upper MAC sublayer manages the Block Ack status of the successfully received MPDUs from a STA that is not affiliated with a non-AP MLD over the corresponding link.
+In an implementation, this function may be distributed into the MLD lower MAC sublayer.(#22222)

 35.3.18 Enhanced multi-link multi-radio (EMLMR) operation